Important Student Resources

 UCSB Week of Welcome

 UCSB’s Week of Welcome is an annual tradition welcoming new and returning students.
 It is held at the start of a new academic year, during the week before classes begin in fall quarter.
 The week's festivities include a series of workshops, presentations, physical activities and events designed to introduce you to the resources and services available for all students at UCSB.
 Become a part of the campus community while getting a glimpse of the campus culture and making new friends.
+All Week of Welcome activities and events can be found on Shoreline.

 Discover Engineering